josh-works/josh-works.github.io/_posts/2024-06-04-recommended-reading.md

 what I ended up downloading:

 `My Neighbor Totoro - Streamline - FOX English Dub.mp4` (update nvm, wrong dub, don't love this one)

+### Howl's Moving Castle

+Howl's Moving Castle, released in 2004, is nice.
+Strong anti-war themes, reflect's Miyazaki's opposition to the American Empire attacking Iraq in 2003.
+[Wikipedia](https://en.wikipedia.org/wiki/Howl%27s_Moving_Castle_(film)).

+I'd like to read [the novel it's based on](https://en.wikipedia.org/wiki/Howl%27s_Moving_Castle_(novel)) some day.

+Can be watched for free with english dubs (and downloaded) [here on the Internet Archive](https://archive.org/details/jnjnjnjnjnjnjnjn)

 ### The way of the househusband